Inside the lost city of Pompeii

 Pompeii partners

-Pompeii is an exclusive collaboration with the Parco Archeologico di Pompei in Italy, the Grand Palais in France and the National Museum of Australia in Canberra.
+POMPEII is an exclusive collaboration with the Parco Archeologico di Pompei in Italy, the Grand Palais and GEDEON Experiences in France and the National Museum of Australia.

-The original Pompeii immersive production is from A Réunion des Musées Nationaux – Grand Palais, Gedeon Experiences and the Parco Archeologico di Pompei.
+The original Pompeii Immersive is produced by Réunion des Musées Nationaux – Grand Palais and GEDEON Experiences with the collaboration of the Parco Archeologico di Pompei.